akof1314/CoolFormat/Plugins/VS/README.md

 CoolFormatVSPlugin
 ==========
-A VS plugin for Source Code Formatter
+A VS plugin for CoolFormat Source Code Formatter